DvdZmd/GrowingChamber/README.md

-# SmartFungi
+# GrowingChamber

-SmartFungi is a professional monitoring and control system for mushroom or plant crops.
+GrowingChamber is a professional monitoring and control system for mushroom or plant crops.
 It leverages a Raspberry Pi running a Python REST web server to provide real-time video streaming, environmental monitoring, and automated camera control.
 The system is designed for research, agricultural automation, and precision crop management.

 ## Features